Ofcom report shows growing 5G coverage

 - Published

-Around seven in 10 UK properties can now get 5G reception from at least one mobile operator, says a new report from media regulator Ofcom.
+About seven in 10 UK properties can now get 5G reception from at least one mobile operator, says a new report from media regulator Ofcom.

-This is up from around half of all UK households 12 months ago, the Connected Nations report said.
+This is up from about half of all UK households 12 months ago, the Connected Nations report said.

 The number of mobile phones able to use 5G has also risen significantly, doubling in the past year to one in five handsets, the Ofcom report found.